CEODemitri/CEODemitri/README.md

 - 👋 Halllooo Kosmos, ich bin @CEODemitri.
 - 👀 I’m interested in all things electric and magnetic!
 I have been learning programming since November 2022.
 At this moment, I am focusing on a specilization in developing Full Stack Web Applications.
-Programming is a passion of mine so I strive, constantly, to be a better Developer.
-I have completed many certificates to earn my credentials as a developer {est. feb 2023}.
+Programming is a passion of mine so I push myself by: writing clean code and staying current as possible.
+I have completed hundreds of certificates in a span of a year, to earn my credentials as a web developer {est. feb 2023}.
 - 🌱 I’m currently earning Certifications:
--         UX Design: Google 3/6 courses
+-         UX Design: Google 4/6 courses
--         Ruby
+-         JavaScript: FreeCodeCamp
--         JavaScript; And Various Frameworks and Libraries
--         Cloud Development: IBM 4/11 courses.
+-         Cloud Development: IBM 5/11 courses.
 - 🪄 Tools
 - 1. Figma
 - 2. VSCode
 - 3. Intellij
 - 4. Svelte
+- 5. React
+- 6. Chat-GPT4
   --------
 - 💞️ Looking to collaborate on innovative technologies and legacy projects alike.
 I can adapt as needed to best enhance and collaborate on the main project.
 - 📫 How to reach me ... look at up the moon and howl